iGEM-Measurement-Tools/measurement_validator_service/README.md

 # iGEM Measurement Validator webservice

-Lorem something something something
+Developed by the iGEM Measurement Committee

 ## Installation notes

 This webservice uses the TASBE Excel Validator as its backend.

-- This package is written in octave
+- This package is written in octave, which needs to be installed in addition to the python requirements
 - It can be obtained from https://github.com/TASBE/Excel_Process_Validator
 - Follow the install instructions from that repository, which include installing various octave dependencies